vnck/vnck.github.io/_drafts/2021-09-20-hitch-ridersip-demand.md

 For additional note, some messages consist of multiple possible pick-up locations.
 In these instances, the first pick-up location is treated as the origin.

 For this analysis, the OD pairs were aggregated into 55 subzones according to the  Singapore 2019 Master Plan, provided on [data.gov.sg](https://data.gov.sg/dataset/master-plan-2019-subzone-boundary-no-sea).
-However, it is worth mentioning that the high granularity of the OD-pairs in our data potentially allows for deeper analysis if combined with other datasets such as [land use characteristics](https://data.gov.sg/dataset/master-plan-2019-land-use-layer).
+However, it is worth mentioning that the high granularity of the OD-pairs in our data potentially allows for deeper analysis on a building-level by combining with other datasets such as [land use characteristics](https://data.gov.sg/dataset/master-plan-2019-land-use-layer).

 ### Analysis